SHIVENDRA3030/lv_down_bot/README.md

 - A **Telegram Bot Token**.
 Obtain this from the [BotFather](https://core.telegram.org/bots#botfather) on Telegram.
 - A **Google API Key** with access to Generative AI.

+Deploy on Glitch
+Go to Glitch.
+Import this project using the repository URL.
+Set the environment variables in Glitch's .env file.
+Click the "Run" button to start the bot.
+Project Structure
+server.js: The main bot logic using Telegraf and Google's Generative AI. package.json: Project metadata and dependencies.
+.env: Environment variables (not included in the repository for security).
+Deployment
+This bot is designed to be deployed on Glitch, but it can also be run locally or deployed on other Node.js hosting services such as Vercel or Heroku.

+Troubleshooting
+Missing Environment Variables: Ensure TELEGRAM_TOKEN and GOOGLE_API_KEY are set in .env.
+Bot Not Responding: Verify that the Telegram Bot token is correct and the bot is added to a Telegram chat.
+Error Generating Content: Check your Google API key permissions and quotas.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgments
+Telegraf for Telegram bot integration.
+Google Generative AI for AI-powered responses.
+Glitch for hosting and deployment.